 These certifications are provided in the form of a unique, secure, personal URL link valid for life, which you can copy and paste into the “Login URL” in Step 4 of the above “Add a certification on LinkedIn in 4 steps” process.

-Using blockchain technology, BCdiploma delivers tamper-proof, verifiable and 100% digital certificates to universities and training organizations: BCdiploma allows you to gain credibility and trustworthiness with future recruiters and in the business world.
+Using blockchain for authentification, BCdiploma delivers tamper-proof, verifiable and 100% digital certificates to universities and training organizations: BCdiploma allows you to gain credibility and trustworthiness with future recruiters and in the business world.

 What is a LinkedIn certification?